-Deal with flooding in a rented home - overview
+If there's flooding in your rented home

 This advice applies to Wales.
 See advice for See advice for England, See advice for Northern Ireland, See advice for Scotland